jacobrosenthal/eddystone-react-material/README.md

 ```

 Know issues:
-material-ui requires requires react to have the react-tap-event-plugin,
+* material-ui requires requires react to have the react-tap-event-plugin
+* material-ui has known issues with "owner-based and parent-based contexts" callemall/material-ui#686
+facebook/react#1939 which means I dont currently know how to utilize this library as a depenendany without copying it into your project